- From the Chair`s Office

 Chair, Department of Chemical Sciences

-The origin of the Department of Chemical Sciences at TIFR dates back to early 1950s when research activity in nuclear and electron magnetic resonance, magnetic susceptibility and related areas was initiated.
-A part of this Nuclear and Electron Magnetism (NEM) group led to the formation of Chemical Physics Group in the late sixties when the focus of research turned more towards chemical and biochemical systems.
-Activities of the Chemical Physics group in the seventies and eighties became intense on building and the using various molecular spectroscopic techniques, especially in the time-resolved mode, to address problems in chemistry and biology.
-As a result, the group became interested in designing novel molecular materials for specific applications.
-This led, once again, to retuning of the overall emphasis of the group leading to inclusion of programs such as synthetic materials chemistry.
-This comprehensive research group changed its name to the Department of Chemical Sciences (DCS) in 1997.
+The origin of DCS dates back to the early 1950s when research activity in nuclear and electron magnetic resonance, magnetic susceptibility and related areas was initiated.
+From this original Nuclear and Electron Magnetism (NEM) group a more focused Chemical Physics Group was created in the late 1960s with research activities turned more towards chemical and biochemical systems.
+Activities of the Chemical Physics group in the 1970-80s were intensely focused on building and using various molecular spectroscopic techniques, especially in the time-resolved mode, to address problems in chemistry and biology.
+As the faculty group became interested in designing novel molecular materials for specific applications the overall emphasis of the group was then tuned to include programs such as synthetic materials chemistry.
+This comprehensive research group was named as the Department of Chemical Sciences (DCS) in 1997.
+The Department of Chemical Sciences (DCS) at TIFR, Mumbai currently has 12 faculty members and 50 Ph.D. students.

 Currently, scientists at the DCS explore the link between living systems and the physical laws that govern nature.
-They study molecules ranging in size as small as water and as large as a virus.
-The laws that govern interaction in molecules are best studied in well-defined and isolated small molecules.
-This information becomes applicable to design novel materials with exotic properties, of value to chemical and solar energy industries and to medical applications.
-To understand working of biological systems, studies are made on structure, dynamics and function of biological molecules.
-TIFR is a leader in state-of-the-art experimental techniques such as high field NMR, ultrafast lasers and single molecule methodologies.
+They study systems of varying sizes ranging from water molecules to viruses.
+To understand working of biological systems, DCS researchers are studying the structure, dynamics, and function of biological molecules.
+In vivo studies through TIFR-developed chemical biology tools explore the biological interaction space and also report the emergence of disease conditions.
+The laws that govern interaction in molecules are studied at DCS in well-defined and isolated small molecules.
+Information gained from such fundamental studies are applied to design novel materials with exotic properties, of value to chemical and solar energy industries and to medical applications.
+The interdisciplinary endeavors of DCS are constantly supported by core expertise in state-of-the-art experimental methodologies such as high field NMR, ultrafast lasers and single molecule methodologies.